Who We Are, Where We Stand

 Support from a collaborative team of committed staff, board, community and volunteers.
 We offer a dedicated administrative support person.

-This is a temporary, full-time position based in Toronto from November 2022 until June 2023, with possible extension.
+This is a permanent, full-time position based in Toronto starting July 1, 2023.

 How To Apply

-If you think you’re the right person for this role, please submit your resume and cover letter HERE.
-The deadline for submissions is September 6, 2022.
-People applying for this position may also apply for the permanent rabbi position once posted.
+If you think you’re the right person for this role, please submit your resume and cover letter to email@example.com.
+The deadline for submissions is Feb.
+15, 2023.

 We thank all applicants for their interest, however only those considered for an interview will be contacted.
 No agencies please.